Table of Contents

 C. Next, move on to extracurricular activities.
 Dedicate one paragraph to it.

-D. End by saying that the recommender believes in you and would always be available to answer any questions the university might have about you.
+D. End by saying that the recommender believes in you and would always be available to answer any questions about you.

 - Add a few lines here and there about your soft skills; highlight your social personality.